Productivity Hack: What Is the “Do Not Disturb” Feature on Your Phone?

+Maybe you are in a meeting or completing tasks related to a sensitive project.
 There are times when you just can’t be disturbed at work.

-This is where our Do Not Disturb feature comes in.
-Once activated, any calls that come in to your number are routed directly to your voicemail without causing your phone to ring.
-This capability ensures that you have control over when you’re disturbed by calls and when you’re not.
+This is just one scenario where the “Do Not Disturb” feature could help.
+As mentioned above, once activated, any calls that come into your number will be routed directly to your voicemail without causing your phone to ring.
+This capability ensures that you have control over when you are interrupted by calls.

-This is especially important if you forward calls to your mobile phone when you’re away from the office, since having your phone go off in your pocket during a meeting can be embarrassing.
+This is also essential if you forward business calls to your mobile phone when you’re away from the office.
+Having your personal device go off in your pocket or around your desk during a meeting can be embarrassing.

 Enforcing Quiet Hours